Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/regulatory/form_adv/adv_part_2a_canonical.md

 Clients incur additional costs beyond our advisory fees:

-### Custodian Fees

-Account maintenance, safekeeping, and transaction fees charged by custodian.
+**Custodian Fees**: Account maintenance, safekeeping, and transaction fees charged by custodian.
 Custodian fee schedules provided separately.

-### Transaction Costs

-Brokerage commissions, trade execution spreads, and regulatory fees on securities transactions.
+**Transaction Costs**: Brokerage commissions, trade execution spreads, and regulatory fees on securities transactions.
 We seek best execution and competitive commission rates but do not control these costs directly.

-### Fund Expenses

-Clients invested in mutual funds or ETFs incur fund expense ratios, typically 0.05% to 1.00% annually depending on fund type.
+**Fund Expenses**: Clients invested in mutual funds or ETFs incur fund expense ratios, typically 0.05% to 1.00% annually depending on fund type.
 Fund expenses are embedded in fund pricing and reduce fund returns.

-### Other Charges

-Wire transfer fees, account statement fees, legal fees (extraordinary circumstances), and other incidental expenses.
+**Other Charges**: Wire transfer fees, account statement fees, legal fees (extraordinary circumstances), and other incidental expenses.

 ### D. Advance Payment and Termination